MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 * [Catch up with your team](#catch-up-with-your-team)
 * [Meeting suggestions](#meeting-suggestions)
 * [Check quiet hours impact](#check-quiet-hours-impact)
 ## Prepare for your meetings

 Meetings are vital for healthy collaboration.
 Better meeting practices can improve productivity, information sharing, innovation, decision making, and connections among team members.
+Read more about best practices for running effective meetings in the [Meetings playbook](MyA-Adoption/MyAnalytics-meetings-september-2018.pdf).

 **Prepare for your meetings** shows you a list of upcoming meetings that you've organized or that you've been invited to.
 This insight helps you decide whether each meeting is ready to go.

 ### To use this insight

-1. On the **Viva Insights** panel, the **Prepare for your meetings** insight tells you about meetings that you've organized or were invited to for the next seven calendar days (including the current day) to help you review and plan for them.
+1. On the **Insights** panel, the **Prepare for your meetings** insight tells you about meetings that you've organized or were invited to for the next seven calendar days (including the current day) to help you review and plan for them.

     ![Prepare for your meetings.](../../images/mya/use/prep-for-your-meetings-70.png)